 Our third project at the V&A museum consists of a new café and pergola structure for the John Madjeski Garden.
-Surrounded by the beautiful brick and terracotta façade in the heart of the Grade I listed building, the simple steel structure defines a new space for seating as well as a dual-fronted counter.
+Surrounded by the beautiful brick and terracotta façade in the heart of the Grade I listed building, the simple steel structure defines a new space for seating as well as a dual-fronted café counter for Benugo.

 Working with AJ Wells, we have developed a series of bespoke, green enamel panels for the double-fronted counter.
 Each of the 50 panels is unique and has been hand-made using a mix of three shades of green vitreous enamel.
 The panels, counter and pergola are removable to allow the space to be returned to its original condition.

-The project has been designed in close collaboration with the museum and their café operator, Benugo, and was built in just 14 days by S&G Shopfitters, Koyda Steelwork and Intracat Catering.
+The project has been designed in close collaboration with the museum and their café operator, Benugo.
+The entire structure was installed in just 14 days by S&G Shopfitters, Koyda Steelwork and Intracat Catering.